 “I expect the Bank of Japan to closely cooperate with the government and take further necessary policy actions to end deflation.”
 He later commented, “We have [intervened in the markets] and will take decisive action when necessary.”

 The timing of this global forex news is important, because the Bank of Japan is set to adopt additional measures to lower the value of the yen as early as Monday, when it begins a two-day policy meeting.
+Also, such info is important for Forex brokers, especially Asian ones, Singaporean Forex brokers for example.

 Investors have been watching USD/JPY carefully, with the expectation that too low of a drop – some say below 83 yen – will spur another intervention like the one in September that totaled more than 2.125 trillion yen ($25.45 billion).